SamuelEarl/fanny-pack-ui-old/src/routes/components/checkbox-group.svelte.md

 ### Svelte Checkboxes
 In Svelte, you can also create individual checkboxes, similar to how you would in plain HTML.
 (The [`<Checkbox>`](/components/checkbox) component is an example of this.)
 But Svelte also gives you a `bind:group` option.
 The `bind:group` option allows you to group a set of checkboxes together and the selected values from those checkboxes will populate a single array that could then be sent to the backend for storage or processing.
 So instead of a set of `name`/`value` pairs for each checkbox, the request `body` would include an array that contains the values from all the checkboxes that the user selected.

-So the `bind:group` option for Svelte checkboxes is a nice add-on feature that does not exist in plain HTML and you could use regular checkboxes instead of "grouped" checkboxes.
+So the `bind:group` option for Svelte checkboxes is a nice add-on feature that does not exist in plain HTML.
+So when working with Svelte checkboxes, you could use either regular checkboxes or "grouped" checkboxes.

 ### Could I loop over a regular `<Checkbox>` component to create a group of checkboxes?
-When creating "grouped" checkboxes, you cannot create them inside an `{#each}` loop.
-That would look something like this:
+When creating "grouped" checkboxes, you could create them using regular `<Checkbox>` components inside an `{#each}` loop, but you might not get the results you want.
+This is one example of what that might look like in code:

 ```svelte
 <script>